Science in the IntendED Classroom.

 Science Opportunities

-Expand any of the categories below to learn more about the Global Early Education approach to discovering Science:
+Expand any of the categories below to learn more about the IntendED approach to discovering Science:

 They might display a poster that lists the senses and illustrates them with picture cues.
 The poster can act like a graphic reminder of the many ways in which we can learn about things.